schedule for performances, workshops, and more coming May 2019!!

 The Napper Tandies - Chris Brinn (piano accordion, vocals), Randy Billings (double bass, vocals), and Matt Smith (banjo, vocals) - are a three piece Irish folk group from Maine.
 Drawing heavily from legendary groups such as The Dubliners and the Pogues, they carry on the great pub music tradition with a energy and pride.
 With their unique blend of instruments and generous repertoire of music, they can keep any crowd singing, dancing, and drinking for hours.

-Liz Faiella brings to life the traditional music of her roots, with crisp vocals, lyrical fiddling, and exhilarating rhythmic drive.
-Her music calls to mind the convivial grange hall contradances of her youth in New Hampshire, while conveying a wistfulness for her ancestral Ireland.
+Liz and Dan Faiella bring to life the traditional music of their roots, with crisp vocals, mesmerizing fingerstyle guitar, lyrical fiddling, and exhilarating rhythmic drive.
+Their music calls to mind the convivial grange hall contradances of their youth in New Hampshire, while conveying a wistfulness for their ancestral Ireland.

-Liz has taken the mainstage at premier folk venues throughout New England, including Club Passim, the Acadia Trad Festival, Maine Celtic Celebration, Little Sea Folk Festival, the Seacoast Irish Festival, and the Boston Celtic Music Festival.
-She is a sought-after teacher, sharing her craft with students at camps, festivals, and community music schools.
+Liz and Dan have taken the mainstage at premier folk venues throughout New England, including Club Passim, the Acadia Trad Festival, Maine Celtic Celebration, Little Sea Folk Festival, the Seacoast Irish Festival, and the Boston Celtic Music Festival.
+They are sought-after teachers, sharing their craft with students at camps, festivals, and community music schools.

 Don & Cindy Roy